wp-graphql/wp-graphql-woocommerce/docs/content/contributing/2-local-testing.md

 Run this statement in the terminal will make Codeception run just the `ItemCountTest` in debug mode.
 This way we can see exactly WPGraphQL returns for our query.

 ![test failure results](2-local-testing/image-05.png)
-Run the test will result in the error above. **Cannot query field "itemCount" on type "Cart".** The error is quite easy to understand.
-We cannot query a field that doesn't exist and it doesn't exist because we haven't created it yet.
+Running the test will result in the error above. **Cannot query field "itemCount" on type "Cart".** The error is quite easy to understand.
+We cannot query a field that doesn't yet exist.

 ## Implementing our changes